 Freedom Chair riders aren't just our customers - they're part of the GRIT family.
 Today's Rider Spotlight features Crys Davis.
+Read on to learn about her adventures!

 Crys is one busy woman who has not let her diagnosis of Ehlers-Danlos Syndrome slow her down at all.
 She is a biology professor in her day job, but is also a graduate student working on a PHD in Research Evaluation, Measurement, and Statistics, and also a Masters Degree in Public Health.
 Her graduate work leads her to doing research in cemeteries.
 Most of her research has focused on preventing grave damage and grave disruptions in cemeteries that have been flooded.

 "The terrain in cemeteries is really uncertain.
 Particularly in Oklahoma . . . and so in some cases you go out, and it might be really super muddy in some places; in some places it’s really super dry, and the terrain is really tough and rocky.
 In this particular cemetery one of the biggest places that it helped was getting over things like big tree roots.
 As I was moving between rows of headstones, there’s no way I would have been able to do it in my daily chair."

 "Last year I was out there, and we probably had 3 or 4 inches of just mud; and I was out there in my Quickie, and I couldn’t get around.
 I was just stuck.
 I was kind of in our little booth space and just couldn’t move; and any time I needed to do something like go to the bathroom, I had to have somebody help me which I hate.
 In the Freedom Chair it was soggy and it was nasty and it was a little tough going in some places, but it was very maneuverable, and it was very doable."

 What is Crys's favorite thing about the Freedom Chair?

 Crys’s most poignant experience with the Freedom Chair has been that instead of staring at HER, members of the public were intrigued by her EQUIPMENT: